RemiKalbe/ESILV-S7-PY-TDN/README.md

 Chloé DEPERTHES, Victoria GAUTHIER, Rémi KALBE

+The notebook can also be viewed at https://datalore.jetbrains.com/view/notebook/MqoHBhwIn1dqWNB3LCQejn

 ## Introduction

 Using the Spambase dataset, the project's objective is to construct a spam filter.
 4601 emails, 57 characteristics, and a label are all included in this dataset (spam or not spam).
 The information may be found on the UCI Machine Learning Repository at https://archive.ics.uci.edu/ml/datasets/Spambase.